 Alexandre H. Rene

-Alex is co-chair of the global Litigation and Enforcement practice group, based in Ropes & Gray’s Washington, D.C. office.
+Alex, based in Ropes and Gray’s Washington, D.C. office, is co-chair of the global Litigation and Enforcement practice group.
 Alex has extensive experience representing corporate entities and their executives in connection with litigation and investigations arising out of white collar criminal prosecutions, grand jury investigations, criminal antitrust investigations, and corporate compliance matters.
-A seasoned litigator who has successfully handled numerous cases in federal and state courts, Alex has also represented his clients in civil matters such as breach of contract, tortious interference, business conspiracy, fraud, criminal conversion, and forum non conveniens.
-Alex also spent two years on secondment in London advising primarily on anti-bribery issues.
+Alex spent two years on secondment in London advising clients primarily on anti-bribery issues.

 Prior to entering private practice, Alex served as a prosecutor in the Miami-Dade State Attorney’s Office, was an Assistant United States Attorney for the District of Columbia and a Trial Attorney in the Department of Justice’s (DOJ) Criminal Division, Fraud Section.
 While in the Fraud Section, Alex served as a member of the DOJ’s Corporate Fraud Task Force and prosecuted matters involving mail, wire and procurement fraud, campaign finance and securities fraud, obstruction of justice, money laundering, and violations of the Travel Act and Foreign Corrupt Practices Act (FCPA), among other offenses.
 Known for his extensive experience handling matters with cross-border elements, Alex is individually recognized by leading publications, including Chambers Global for FCPA-USA and Chambers USA for FCPA-USA-Nationwide and Litigation: White-Collar Crime & Government Investigations.

 - Appointed by the DOJ and the SEC to be an Independent Compliance Monitor pursuant to DPA settlement.

-- Represented multinational energy sector company before the DOJ and SEC in the “Lava Jato” investigation in Brazil.
+- Represented a multinational energy sector company before the DOJ and SEC in the “Lava Jato” investigation in Brazil.

 - Represented a senior executive in the Unaoil Investigation before the DOJ and SEC.

-- Represented multinational energy sector companies before the DOJ and SEC in investigations related to allegations of FCPA violations in Africa, Asia and the Middle East.
+- Represented multinational energy sector companies before the DOJ and SEC in global investigations related to allegations of FCPA violations in Africa, Asia and the Middle East.

-- Represented senior executives of another multinational energy sector company in a DOJ and SEC investigation into alleged FCPA violations.
+- Represented senior executive of multinational energy sector company in a DOJ and SEC investigation into alleged FCPA violations.